Kaempferol and cancer prevention

 Both the green-beans and leeks in our garden are rich in kaempferol and tumour protection.

 So is it with the purple power in these berries which we enjoy for a short-month, and turn them into a delicious jam to be eaten for the rest of the year.
-Incidentally the good wife has found that when making jellies from fruit which is high in pectin she can reduce the recommended sugar by at least a quarter, and often a half.
+Incidentally the good wife has found that when making jellies from fruit which is high in pectin she can reduce the recommended sugar by at least 40%.

-Pectin is a polysaccharide made up of many glucose molecules; it is the soluble fibre in many carbs that binds dietary cholesterol, reducing absorption from the gut.
+Pectin is a polysaccharide made up of a string of glucose molecules; it is the soluble fibre in many carbs that binds dietary cholesterol, reducing absorption from the gut.
 Yang et al publishing in the journal Anaerobe, found that it also was the most potent starch in stimulating the microbiota in the colon.

 I also attribute to kefir benefits for permanently fixing my long-standing stomach pain in only one week.